-Excitement is building for the launch of Crystal's first expedition ship, Crystal Endeavor, in 2021.
+Crystal's much anticipated first expedition ship, Crystal Endeavor, launched in summer 2021.
 You can expect the same superb onboard experience that has won Crystal's existing ocean and river fleets so many awards, with dining options including Nobu Matsuhisa's Umi Uma, a stunning double-height solarium with swimming pool and Jacuzzi, and high-tech toys including two helicopters and a 6-person submersible.
-Endeavor's maiden season kicks off in Iceland and Norway, with a more extensive Arctic programme visiting Svalbard and Greenland in 2022.
+Endeavor's maiden season kicked off in Iceland and Norway, with a more extensive Arctic programme visiting Svalbard and Greenland in 2022.

 Quark Expeditions focus purely on the polar regions, with nearly 30 years' experience operating in this challenging environment.
 You have quite a choice of different ships and price points, making Quark a good option if you're not fussed about travelling in the height of luxury.
 They also offer the unique opportunity to sail to the North Pole on board the Russian nuclear icebreaker 50 Years of Victory, as well as a wider range of activities than most cruise lines, including snowshoeing, sea kayaking and hot air ballooning.
 Quark also offer an extensive range of itineraries: as well as the standard Svalbard and Greenland options, they also travel to the remote islands of the Russian Arctic and Canada's Baffin Island, and operate a unique Northern Lights cruise to Iceland and eastern Greenland.